-This week was the host of World Environment Day, which got us thinking on how we could do our part foodie-wise in making a conscious effort to better the environment and world around us.
+This week was the host of World Environment Day, which got us thinking on how we could do our part foodie-wise in making a conscious effort to better the environment and world around us by eating green.

 When I say eating green I don’t mean we all have to suddenly turn vegan or vegetarian but more the idea of thinking about where the food we’re about to eat comes from and how it’s produced.
-All in an effort to find more ‘earth-friendly’ alternatives to avoid making bad choices too frequently.
+Eating green is an effort to find more ‘earth-friendly’ alternatives to avoid making bad choices too frequently.

 1 Make sure you mix up your meals.

-Balance out your weeks and alternate veggie meals and meat meals, particularly when it comes to red meats, too much of something is never good for anyone.
+Balance out your weeks and alternate veggie meals and meat meals, particularly when it comes to red meats, too much of something is never good for anyone. why not even sneak in several vegan options?
 I like a steak as much as the next guy, but red meat is not beneficial if eaten daily and meat production is one of the largest contributors to our carbon footprint around the planet.
 So limit your intake, treat yourself once a week perhaps if you’re not ready or willing to ditch it completely.

 2 Get all your 5 a day in!